Science & Quality

 Test and Tune

-Massachusetts Institute of Technology (MIT), the best university of technology in the world, has reviewed the accuracy of Feng-GUI attention algorithm as part of its Saliency Benchmark. read more...
+The Massachusetts Institute of Technology (MIT), the world’s leading technology university, has validated the accuracy of the Feng-GUI attention algorithm as part of its Saliency Benchmark.

 Here is a partial list of the datasets.